justinethier/husk-scheme/docs/Continuations.markdown

 >CPS is a programming style where no function is ever allowed to return

 But eventually `eval` has to return *something*, right?
 Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
-But that is just our application; another program written in CPS might keep calling into functions forever.

-Languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.
+But that is just our application; another Haskell program written in CPS might keep calling into functions forever.
+Which brings up a key point - languages that do not optimize tail calls - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 Initially I thought a lower-level construct might be required to implement continuations and proper tail recursion.
 For example, many [Schemes written in C use a trampoline](http://home.pipeline.com/~hbaker1/CheneyMTA.html):